CodinGame/codingame-game-engine/playground/core-concepts/core-4-configuration.md

 Within the `.tpl` file, you may place special comment blocks to indicate whether a block of html should be included for any specified league.

 Optionally, you can tranlate your statements in French using `statement_fr.html` files.

+Learn more about how to write a statement for sdk games in the [CodinGame contribution documentation](https://www.codingame.com/playgrounds/40701/contribute---help/writing-the-statement#game-statement)

 #### Example